-For these reasons, organizations are increasingly moving away from a network-centric approach and are striving to measure the level of application performance as measured by the end-users.1.
-The need to monitor the business impact of managing application performance
+For these reasons, organizations are increasingly moving away from a network-centric approach and are striving to measure the level of application performance as measured by the end-users.

 Traditionally, CIOs, IT Directors, IT Managers, and network architects had been types of job roles that were being tasked with ensuring seamless delivery of IT and business services.
 However, line of business owners and other business executives are becoming increasingly interested in learning about how delivery of business critical data impacts their organizations' bottom lines.
 It should be noted that business executives are not interested in performance metrics that show how IT infrastructure is performing, but rather they are focused on translating performance indicators such as application availability and time between failures into business metrics such as customer satisfaction, employee productivity, cost savings, and brand recognition.

 In order for organizations to enable their business executives to achieve their goals, they need to monitor performance of their infrastructure not only from the perspective of their IT departments, but from the business perspective as well.
 This goal can only be achieved if quality of delivering IT services is being measured from the perspective of the users of these services.2.
 Changes in end-user expectations